 Equine Practice

-The Equine Practice module is aimed at first opinion practitioners who wish to refresh their knowledge on commonly encountered areas of equine practice.
-Recently graduated clinicians or those returning from a career break will find useful updates, videos and practical advice and delegates will have the chance to discuss case-based scenarios with our specialists in the live zoom meetings.
+The Equine Practice module is aimed at first opinion practitioners who wish to refresh their knowledge on commonly encountered areas of equine practice and this year the module focuses on the area of lameness, diagnosis and therapeutics.
+Recently graduated clinicians or those returning from a career break will find useful updates and practical advice and delegates will have the chance to discuss case-based scenarios with our specialists in the live zoom meetings.

 For those considering a CertAVP through the University of Liverpool, this course provides a great taster of the online module environment, format and group learning sessions.